 “In that case, it’s mostly hardcore pornography and repurposed Martha Stewart Living copy,” Fraction replied.

 “Feel like explaining this to me?
 Really guys, I’m all ears.”

 “Well,” Walker said, a smirk creeping onto his face, “it’s possible we haven’t been doing quite as we were told.”

 “Yeah, I didn’t have to get much further than Miss January and a fucking muffin recipe to figure that out on my own,” Bill yelled.
 “What have you been doing with my money?”

-The boys took a full thirty seconds to decide who would explain before finally agreeing to a division of labor.
+The guys took a full thirty seconds to decide who would explain before finally agreeing to a division of labor.

 “Well, the first thing we did was throw out the concept, because it was, y’know, stupid.
 Instead we hijacked the whole project in secret and made a magazine about dangerous ideas.
 You know, the kind of stuff you could never get away with if oversight, accountability, and advertiser concerns factored in,” Walker said, gesturing to Fraction to continue.

 “We spent a lot of money hiring people that needed to be bought out of their contracts, relocated, or just… differently incentivized.
 We renovated this place, because the layout sucked and I don’t care how soothing it is, taupe is disgusting.
 What else… we changed the magazine’s name, hired a Starbucks barista as our second in command, and dropped an ungodly amount of cash on the most unethical, mercenary lawyers we could find,” Fraction said.

 Silence hung over the room.
 Bill looked at the two of them like idiot kids gleefully confessing their misdeeds in the principal’s office.
 He was almost impressed.
 It was an insane, ambitious gamble, however spectacularly it seemed to have failed.

 “So, obviously you’re both fired,” Bill said, nonchalantly.